Mbed-TLS/mbedtls/CONTRIBUTING.md

 ### Continuous Integration Tests

 Once a PR has been made, the Continuous Integration (CI) tests are triggered and run.
 You should follow the result of the CI tests, and fix failures.
+It is advised to enable the [githooks scripts](https://github.com/ARMmbed/mbedtls/tree/development/tests/git-scripts) prior to pushing your changes, for catching some of the issues as early as possible.

 ### Documentation